ejb/progressor.js/Readme.md

 ### v0.2.0

-- Changed API for creating new instance of Progessor
+- Changed API for creating new instance of Progressor
 - Multiple instances of Progressor now supported
 - Audio is now paused when scrubbing for better performance
 - Progressor instances can now be deleted
-- Added deprecation message for backwards compatibiliy
+- Added deprecation message for backwards compatibly
 - Progress bars must now be styled by class, not id

 ## Development